odell0111/custom-gui-sfx/README.md

 [Custom GUI SFX - Share your files in a more beautiful and personalized way](https://www.youtube.com/watch?v=)

 ## Why does the archive size have to be ~4GB or less?
-I mention the archive because it might be the largest file, but the one that cannot be equal to or larger than 4GB is the final executable, the SFX…
+I mention the archive because it might be the largest file, but precisely the one that cannot be equal to or larger than 4GB is the final executable, the SFX…

 (...)[The executable "image" (the code/data as loaded in memory) of a Win64 file is limited in size to 2GB.
 This is because the AMD64/EM64T processors use relative addressing for most instructions, and the relative address is kept in a dword.
 A dword is only capable of holding a relative value of ±2GB](http://www.godevtool.com/GoasmHelp/64bits.htm#diffe)(...)
 ...a signed dword has a range of 2,147,483,647 and an unsigned dword has a range of 4,294,967,295 [4GB - 1B].